 Many cruise lines return to the region around April time, including P&O Cruises, who are offering some amazing value Norwegian Fjords cruises on Iona, the new fleet flagship.
 Most roundtrip Southampton itineraries call at highlights such as Alesund, Flaam, Olden and Bergen, with scenic cruising of the fantastic fjords in-between.

-There is more to summer cruising than the Mediterranean.
 Summer is the most popular time to cruise the Norwegian Fjords by far, with countless cruise lines sending their ships back here when the weather warms up.
 And warm up it does; if you think Norway is chilly all year round, think again because temperatures during the summer can easily hit the mid-20s, so you can slot in a little sunbathing between ports.
 The season means fresh seafood and salads on the menu at mealtimes, all washed down with a glass of aquavit, the local tipple.

 While you will need to come back another time to see the Northern Lights, if you venture high into the Arctic Circle on a summer cruise to Norway you can experience the Midnight Sun, a natural phenomenon that means the sun never quite falls below the horizon.